 Finitude of Space in Vedic Cosmology

-This idea of finitude of space is used to define many regions of space in Vedic cosmology.
+This idea of the finitude of space is used to define many regions of space in Vedic cosmology.
 Examples of this finitude is a “planet” or more accurately Graha and the entire universe.
-For instance, if you are adding the things that have the quality of shape, then the space is bounded by pure shapes like triangle, circle, and square.
+For instance, if you are adding things that have the quality of shape, then the space is bounded by pure shapes like triangles, circles, and squares.
 As you go from the center of this space to the extremes, you can either get a pure circle, or a pure triangle, or a pure square.
 But you can never escape this space because there is nothing “beyond” a pure circle; that pure circle is the limit of the space, which you can never breach.

 As we have discussed in an earlier post, the Grahas of Vedic cosmology are such finite “spaces” whose boundaries cannot be breached.
 We can travel for infinite time in this space, and that travel—which begins in the center—will be like converting an oblong shape slowly into a circle or triangle, such that the perfect circle or triangle would never be attained despite the infinite travel.
 The center of this space thus mixes all kinds of qualities, and the extremities are pure qualities.
 We cannot get “outside” this space of “shapes” by adding or combining any number of shapes.
 We will always be inside.